Rachel-Thu/P3_E-commerce_Industry/README.md

 - Data processed using Power Query and Power Pivot for efficient modeling
 - Interactive pivot tables and visual charts showcasing sales and segmentation trends
 - Key insights with actionable recommendations for sales, inventory, and product strategy

----

-## How to Use

-1. Download or clone the repository to your local machine
-2. Open the P3_ProjectFile(May).xlsx workbook in Excel
-3. Review cleaned data sheets to understand the datasets.
-4. Follow analysis tabs (KP01 to KP06) for the workflow.
-5. Explore pivot tables and charts for insights.
-6. Check Findings & Recommendations for key takeaways.